Klipper3d/klipper/docs/G-Codes.md

 OctoPrint), the retract state is cleared when the steppers are disabled (M84, typically part of end gcode and standard behavior of OctoPrint if a print is canceled) or the printer is homed (G28, typically part of start gcode).
-Hence, upon ending or canceling a print as well as starting a new printvia GCode streaming or virtual SD card, the printer should always be in unretracted state.
+Hence, upon ending or canceling a print as well as starting a new print via GCode streaming or virtual SD card, the printer should always be in unretracted state.
 Nevertheless, it is recommended to add `CLEAR_RETRACTION` to your start and end gcode to make sure the retract state is reset before and after each print.
 If a